-Atlantis The Palm, Dubai, the luxury hotel is located on the Palm Jumeirah.
-This was the first resort to be built on the island and shows distinctive elements of the Arabian world.
+The hotel has a nautical theme and consists of 1539 rooms.
+It was the first resort to be built on the island and shows distinctive elements of the Arabian world.

-The water park has record-breaking slides and rides.
-It also offers up and closes time with sharks and rays.
-It also has a 700-meter private beach to relax.
-The park also offers features of marine activities and children play areas for all ages.
+The water park has record-breaking slides and rides, and offers up close time with sharks and rays.
+It also has a 700-meter private beach on which to relax, and marine activities and a children play areas.

 Often overshadowed by the Burj Khalifa fireworks, the Atlantis Fireworks truly demonstrates a one-of-a-kind show and is something one must experience when looking for things to do during New Year in Dubai.

 10. Go on a Desert Safari

 Desert Safari gives you the chance to drive over dunes and participate in a variety of traditional desert activities.

 Desert Safari is a must-do if you are in Dubai for the dune bashing, camel riding, sandboarding, henna, shisha and some hours of unlimited desert fun.

 There are several safari companies that allow you to camp overnight in the desert as well.

 Camel rides make for a great hands-on Dubai Desert Tour.